How Do I Apply for Medicaid?

 What if I Have More Assets or Income than is Allowed?

 A Qualified Income Trust (QIT) can be used to hold excess income and assist in meeting the qualifications.
 Contact us to inquire about a QIT.
 Be cautious about using annuities for asset protection or giving away assets.
 Balloon annuities were commonly used prior to the Medicaid laws enacted in Florida in November 2007.
 Now Balloon Annuities are allowed only under limited circumstances and require naming the State of Florida as the primary beneficiary.
 Medicaid also has a look-back period preventing applicants from giving away assets as an effective form of qualification.
 The transfer penalty is calculated based on total amount of assets transferred during the 5 year look back period prior to receiving a Medicaid Application.
 For every $8,346 of non-exempt transfers made, the Applicant will be ineligible for Medicaid benefits for 1 month.
 Attorneys are the only ones who can give you this advice.

-Commonly CPAs and Financial Advisors recommend gifting $14,000 to one or multiple people, which is acceptable for tax purposes but often creates a penalty for Medicaid.
+Commonly CPAs and Financial Advisors recommend gifting the annual gift exclusion amount ($15,000 as of 2018) to one or multiple people, which is acceptable for tax purposes but often creates a penalty for Medicaid.